wp-plugins/better-analytics/readme.txt

 == Screenshots ==

-1. Google Analytics dashboard in realtime mode.
+1. Google Analytics dashboard in real time mode.
 2. Google Analytics dashboard showing page views by normalized categories for the last month.
 3. Google Analytics dashboard showing organic search traffic by country for the last 3 months.
 4. Google Analytics dashboard showing sessions by date for the last 3 months.